rhit-coultabm/Consistent-Cups-Espresso-Accessories/README.md

    - Battery
    - PCB
    - LCD
-   - on/off switch
+   - On/off switch

-5. how to put together:
+4. How to put together: